 In 1981, it became the first Irish regiment to deploy to Northern Ireland during 'the Troubles'.
 It began preparing for the Gulf War (1990-91), but the conflict ended before the unit could be posted there.

-Explore the history and collections of the 5th Royal Inniskilling Dragoon Guards by visiting The Royal Dragoon Guards displays at York Army Museum, and The Inniskillings Museum.
+Discover more about the 5th Royal Inniskilling Dragoon Guards by visiting York Army Museum and the Inniskillings Museum in Enniskillen.